select/sublime-text-jsbeautifier/readme.md

 Summary
 =======

 Uses the commandline/python-module javascript formatter from http://jsbeautifier.org/ to format the selected text, or the entire file if there is no selection.
-Plugin does not check to make sure the buffer has a `.js` file type, it just javascript formats the selection/file.
-Thus, use with caution if you are in an html file.
+Attention: the plugin does not check to make sure the buffer has a `.js` file type, it just javascript formats the selection/file.
+Thus, use with caution if you are in an HTML file.

 Install
 -------

-Extract the download archive, paste the JsBeautifier folder in the Sublime Text 2 "Packages" directory, which is located where ever the `Preferences` -> `Browse Packages` option in sublime takes you.

-On Mac OS/X Sublime Text 2 installs it's packages into the `~/Library/Application\ Support/Sublime\ Text\ 2/Packages` directory.
-One option is to create a symbolic link from the git repository to the Packages folder.Here's how I install from the git repo on my computer:
+#### Linux
+`git clone git@github.com:select/sublime-text-jsbeautifier.git ~/.config/sublime-text-2/Packages/Jsbeautify`

+#### Mac
-`→ ln -s ~/src/oss/sublime-text/JsBeautifier ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/JsBeautifier`
+`git clone git@github.com:select/sublime-text-jsbeautifier.git ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/Jsbeautify`

+#### Windows
+`git clone git@github.com:select/sublime-text-jsbeautifier.git %APPDATA%/Sublime\ Text\ 2/Packages/Jsbeautify`

 Key Binding
 -----------

-The default key binding is `ctrl+alt+f`
+The default key binding is `ctrl+shift+j`
+This is similar to auto pep8 'ctrl+shift+8' for python

 Updates
 -------

+- 3/7/2013 - Forked project, updated jsbeautifier, added sublime settings, changed keybinding
 - 8/25/2011 - Added sublime-commands file. `Format: Javascript` now appears in the command palette
 - 8/25/2011 - scrolls back to whatever line you were on prior to formatting the file (middle of screen) rather than leaving the view position at the top of the file after formatting.